 Their fry is estimated to develop at a much faster rate than normal betta fish fry, needing much more food to reach its full potential.
 As a result, giant-normal size differences are clearly noticeable from just a few weeks old.

 Young giants will be adults by 2-3 months old with proper food and conditions.
-So by 4 months old, they will be the size of your typical 8-month-old show betta.
+So by 4 months old, they will be the size of your typical 8-month-old show betta fish.

-As long as they are 7-8 months old, giant bettas can reach at least 3 inches long.
+As long as they are 7-8 months old, giants can reach at least 3 inches long.
 At about 6 months of age, the differences in body type are evident.

-At a year old finally, they stop growing, but until it is around 18 months old, the fish can continue to put on width and weight.
+Finally, at a year old, they stop growing, but until they are around 18 months old, the fish can continue to put on width and weight.

 Giant Betta Lifespan

-Giants usually can have shorter lifespans because of poorer immune systems, and are vulnerable to bacterial infections, so the lifespan of giant betta is considered to be short on average.
-But the expected lifespan is 3-5 years.
+Giants usually can have shorter lifespans because of poorer immune systems and are vulnerable to bacterial infections, so the lifespan of giants is considered to be short on average.
+But if you give good care the life expectancy goes up to 3-5 years.

 Giant Betta Keeping Tips